Asian stocks fall as markets mull China growth forecast

 HONG KONG — Asian shares fell Monday as investors evaluated Beijing's annual growth forecast for the Chinese economy while the uncertain outcome of Italian elections weighed on sentiment.

-CHINA CONGRESS: Beijing set an annual growth target for the world's No. 2 economy of "around 6.5 percent" for 2018 at the opening of a legislative session.
-The number announced by Premier Li Keqiang is down from the 6.9 expansion recorded last year but would still be among the world's strongest rates if achieved.
-Li also detailed in his report to the ceremonial National People's Congress plans to forge ahead with an overhaul of state industry.
+CHINA CONGRESS: Beijing set an annual growth target for the world's No. 2 economy of "around 6.5 percent" for 2018.
+The number, announced by Premier Li Keqiang at the opening of a legislative session, is down from the 6.9 percent expansion recorded last year, but would still be among the world's strongest rates if achieved.
+Li also detailed in his report to the ceremonial National People's Congress plans to forge ahead with an overhaul of state industry, ramp up military spending and pursue advanced technology.

 SERVICES SURVEY: A survey showed that activity in China's services industry cooled slightly last month but remained solidly in expansion mode.
 Caixin's general services purchasing managers' index dipped to 54.2 in February from 54.7 the previous month, on a 100-point scale on which numbers above 50 signify expansion.